174-186 Powis Street,

 3 people favorited this theater

+Located in the southeast London district of Woolwich.
 The Granada Theatre, Woolwich was built for and operated by Sydney Bernstein’s Granada Theatres circuit.
 It opened on 20th April 1937 with Will Hay in “Good Morning Boys” and Lew Ayres in “Lady Be Careful” and celebrity guests attending ‘in person’ included film stars Glenda Farrell and Claude Hulbert.

 The overall design of the building was by architect Cecil Masey.
-An exception being the the facade of the building which was given a sweeping Art Deco style treatment by architect Reginald H. Uren.
+An exception being the the façade of the building which was given a sweeping Art Deco style treatment by architect Reginald H. Uren.
 To the right of the entrance is a tall slab tower upon which was the name of the theatre.
 Inside the building, the decorative treatment is in a Gothic style (very similar but slightly scaled down) to the interior of the Granada Theatre, Tooting.
 All of the interior design was carried out by Russian set designer Theodore Komisarjevsky.
 Painted panels in various spaces on the buildings walls were by artist Vladimir Polunin.
-There is a Hall of Mirrors which served as a waiting area for balcony patrons and a cafe located on the balcony foyer.
+There is a Hall of Mirrors which served as a waiting area for balcony patrons and a café located on the balcony foyer.

 The Granada Theatre was equipped with a full working stage which is 28ft deep with a proscenium opening 48 feet wide x 30 feet high.
 There was a Wurlitzer 3Manual/8Rank organ with grand piano which was opened by Reginald Dixon.
 The stage was used many times especially around the Christmas period when a pantomime would be produced and during the 1960’s when ‘one night only’ pop music shows were going around the circuit.
 The Wurlitzer organ was later removed and is now installed in Neuadd Pendre, a hall in Tywyn (Towyn), North Wales.